Pile of Dirt near Baseboard

 Visual Check

 Start with a visual check.
 Look closely at the area where the dirt is.
 Check for cracks or gaps in the baseboard.
 Notice any signs of insects.
 Inspect the dirt pile for any tiny wood particles.
-These could indicate termites.
+Look for a pinhole exit hole directly above the pile — if present, it strongly suggests drywood termite frass.

 Moisture Levels